 Once it has finished uploading, go to the Dropbox app on your device and select your

 One of the easiest methods is through Gmail.
-If you don't already have a Gmail account, create one at: https://mail.google.com/.
+If you don't already have a Gmail account, create one at https://mail.google.com/.
+Perform the following steps to send the

 Hello World.apkfile to the message.